MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 ### Create in-game purchases

 The latest in-app purchases and license info APIs are part of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace in the Windows SDK (starting in Windows 10, version 1607).
 If you're developing a new game that targets 1607 or later release, we recommend that you use the __Windows.Services.Store__ namespace because it supports the latest add-on types and has better performance.
-It's also designed to be compatible with future types of products and features supported by the Windows Dev Center and the Store.
+It's also designed to be compatible with future types of products and features supported by the Partner Center and the Store.
 When developing for previous versions of Windows 10, use the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace instead.

 For more info, go to [In-app purchases and trials](https://msdn.microsoft.com/windows/uwp/monetize/in-app-purchases-and-trials).